 Credit: @montaukbrewco on Instagram

-A short walk from Kirk Park beach is the charming tasting room for Montauk Brewing Co., the craft brewer whose beers reference their location, in name and in flavor.
-The company makes a crisp pilsner and a light summer ale that perfectly complement a day spent on the beach, while their IPAs and fruit-tinged specials (like Watermelon Summer Ale) are perfect as a seaside aperitif.
-For families whose kids’ boundless energy prevails over the beach, wind down with a game of mini-golf at Puff ‘N’ Putt (open seasonally).
+A short walk from Kirk Park Beach is the charming tasting room for Montauk Brewing Co., the craft brewer whose beers reference their location, in name and in flavor.
+The company makes a crisp pilsner and a light summer ale that perfectly complement a day spent on the beach, while their IPAs and fruit-tinged specials are perfect as a seaside aperitif.
+They're also gaining national recognition for their non-alcoholic lineup.
+For families whose kids’ boundless energy prevails over the beach, wind down with a game of mini-golf at Puff ‘N’ Putt (open seasonally on weekends starting in mid-May).

 6 pm: Choose your sunset spot

 Decisions, decisions.
-In the mood for a sunset cocktail at Navy Beach?
-Maybe skip the drink and head to Duryea’s for lobster on the docks for a more casual night out (or with kids).
+In the mood for a sunset cocktail at Navy Beach (pictured)?
+Head to Duryea’s for a glass of rosé and lobster on the docks for a more casual night out (or with kids).
+Trust the locals when they say you'll love the sunset views and vibes at The Montauket.
 Or just take a stroll on the beach.
 There’s no incorrect way to do sunset in Montauk.

 Scarpetta Beach at Gurney’s features a sleek, open-concept dining room